North Queensland

 It is this proliferation of holiday/corporate accommodation and repeat business that has attracted many serious management rights operators and purchasers to North Queensland.

-Calvin Bailey Management Rights will offer you unrivalled information about the Management Rights industry in the region having owned and/or managed several local Management Rights businesses.
+Calvin Bailey Management Rights will offer you unrivalled information about the Management Rights industry in the region having lived here for decades, and owned and/or managed several local Management Rights businesses.

 Queensland's visitor economy is now experiencing sustained growth in both domestic and international visitors and expenditure.